AtanasovAtanas/pb-interactive-csharp/EN/01-Intro-to-Programming-Еxercise/05-Problem.md

 [task-description]
 # Description

-Write a program, which **prints a square** of 7 \* 7 stars as you print one asteriks symbol \(\*\) for the first row, two asteriks symbols for the second row and so on.
-You have to print as many as the number of row asteriks symbols.
+Write a program, which **prints a triangle** of stars as you print one asteriks symbol \(\*\) for the first row, two asteriks symbols for the second row and so on.
+You have to print 5 lines of row asteriks symbols.

 # Output
 ```